Flip Wars: Development

 Japanese developer Over Fence originally revealed the game during Nintendo's Nindie Showcase press event on February 28, 2017 under its original working title Project Mekuru.
 The term mekuru is a reference to "flipping" in Japanese.
 In addition to its four-player panel-flipping gameplay mechanic, it was confirmed the game is developed in Unity, and it originally intended to have Mii character support, although this has been dropped in the final game.
 Nintendo did not publicly announce the game until the April 2017 Nintendo Direct presentation, again under its working title, and slated it for a summer 2017 release.

 Nothing was heard from the game until its Japanese release in May 2017, and later just before its initial western release in Europe and Australia in July 2017, under its finalized English title Flip Wars.

 The game was a commercial failure, which led to Over Fence filing for bankruptcy in March 2018; their last project had been a race horse investment game for DMM.com.

 Reception

-Critical reception for Flip Wars was mixed.
+Flip Wars received "mixed or average" reviews according to review aggregator Metacritic, with the game being recommended by 6% of critics according to OpenCritic.
 Nintendo Life gave the title a 6/10, praising the multiplayer gameplay, but criticizing the lack of modes and online connection issues, despite the fact the game will be receiving updates over time.